jsantiago611/3drops/src/pages/index.md

         media_width: fifty
         align: left
         type: feature
-      - title: Get easy access
+      - title: Get easy access to powerful web-editing software
         content: >
           Forget about hours tinkering with web editing software and focus on your agency’s growth.
 Enjoy the smoothest platform that makes it super